HOME

 Wilfred Patrick Francis (Paddy “Treacle”) Treacy, DSO, SL 420312, Service No. 37617 (d.
 20th April 1941)

-Paddy Treacy, of Dublin, joined 74 (Tiger) Squadron with Pilot officer Bryan Vincent `Paddy` Byrne and Sailor Malan and was B Flight commander at the beginning of the war.
+At the beginning of the war, he joined 74 (Tiger) Squadron with Pilot officer Bryan Vincent `Paddy` Byrne and Sailor Malan and was B Flight commander.
 In Spring 1940, he was the Flight Commander.
 He flew a Spitfire and saw combat on the 24th (Hs 126 & Ju 88) and 27th May 1940 (Me 109E & Do 17).
 He went missing in France for the second time in May 1940.
+He was promoted to Flight Lieutenant 6th July 1940.
 In July 1940 he was in Marseille and had escaped three times from the Germans before being arrested by the French.
 He escaped after capture.

 Buried: Boulogne-sur-Mer, France.
 Plot 11.
 Row A. Grave 17.